Man Indicted in Kidnapping and Rape of 4-Year-Old Girl

-NEW CASTLE, Del.
-(AP) — A man who police say kidnapped a 4-year-old girl in Delaware, raped her and threw her into a pond has been indicted.
+(NEW CASTLE, Del.) — A man who police say kidnapped a 4-year-old girl in Delaware, raped her and threw her into a pond has been indicted.

 The News Journal of Wilmington, citing court documents, reports that a grand jury returned indictments Monday against 23-year-old Daniel Santucci Jr. The charges include attempted murder, kidnapping and rape.